nerves-hub/nerves_hub_link/README.md

 This is useful for cases like:
 - selectively choosing which cert/key to use
-- reading a file stored on the device which isn't available during compilation
+- reading a certificate file stored on the device which isn't available during compilation

 For example: